Silence of the Slams: Plot

 Opening quote: "Give a man a mask and he will show his true face."

 Benito (Danny Mora) is a Wesen called Vibora Dorada (a version of Xipe Totec adapted by Santeria priests) who owns Benito's Masks; some of his masks are endowed with special powers.
 Goyo (Joseph Julian Soria), an ambitious professional wrestler, asks for a mask to help him win.
 Benito tries to dissuade Goyo, but Goyo convinces him he can handle it.
 Benito heads out that night and attacks a Wesen called Balam, biting the victim's neck which paralyzes the Balam so he stays woged.
 Benito then surgically removes the skin of the Wesen's face to make this special luchador mask.
 Nick (David Giuntoli) and Hank (Russell Hornsby) investigate when the body is discovered.
 Benito warns Goyo to only wear the mask in the ring, but Goyo cannot resist the power and wears it in his apartment and on the street.
 He encounters one of his opponents in an alley and, unable to control himself, kills him.

 Nick and Hank visit the scene of the killing and gain leads indicating Goyo and Benito's involvement.
-Meanwhile, Goyo seeks Benito's help to get the now-unremoveable mask off.
+Meanwhile, Goyo seeks Benito's help to get the now-unremovable mask off.
 Nick, Hank, Monroe (Silas Weir Mitchell), and Rosalee (Bree Turner) enter Benito's Masks to find Benito dead and Goyo dying.
 Rosalee, chanting in Spanish, performs the ceremonia de desgracias (misfortune ceremony).